royertiago/porrinha/modus_operandi.md

 then it contains the actual guess of the player, which is guaranteed to always be smaller than the current total chopstick count
-(since a value greater than that would be `player::INVALID`).
+(since a value greater than that would be `core::INVALID_GUESS`).

-Each call is used to construct the `other_guesses` vector, that is then passed to the next method calls;
-thus, to the first guesser is given a vector with all `Player::PENDING` or `Player::NOT_PLAYING`.

-The first player to ever make a guess is the player number 0.
+Note that the first player to make a guess will have only `core::PENDING_GUESS` and `core::NOT_PLAYING` as return values for `core::guess`.

 Settling the round
 ------------------

-Calls `Players::settle_round()` for each player, even if it's not playing anymore.
+Calls `Player::end_round()` for each player, even if it's not playing anymore.

-The `hands` vector contains all the results of calling `Player::hand()` on each player.
-It always have a valid value.

-The `guesses` vector follows the same conventions as the `other_guesses` vector above.
+At this time, the data in the "end round information" section of [`core/util.h`][] shall be valid.

+Note that there is no corresponding `Player::begin_round()` method;
+since there is no useful information collectable between the end of the current round and the call of `Player::hand()` in the next round, this method is of no necissity in the class `Player`.

 Next round
 ==========